 The Saucony Endorphin Pro 4 is a high-performance running shoe engineered for race day that also works well for faster workouts.
-Equipped with a dual-layer PEBA midsole and a full-length carbon fiber plate, it promises a lively, smooth ride that feels efficient and quick on the road.
-The breathable upper adds comfort in warm conditions, while the well-covered outsole feels durable.
+Equipped with a dual-layer midsole and a full-length carbon fiber plate, it promises a lively, smooth ride that feels efficient and quick on the road.
+The spacious and breathable upper adds comfort for longer runs, while the well-covered outsole feels durable.

-The Saucony Endorphin Pro 4 is very good for marathons, offering a balanced combination of low weight, great energy return, and decent cushioning.
+The Saucony Endorphin Pro 4 is a great choice for marathons, offering a balanced combination of low weight, great energy return, and decent cushioning.
 It also has good lateral stability, which is rare for a super shoe, making it a good option for longer distances when form starts to break down.
 However, the foam's firmness can make it feel a bit harsh on the feet after a while.

 Good racing option for heel strikers.